-Service Providers may want to enforce policies in order to limit the usage of the AFTR resources on a per-subscriber basis for fairness resource usage (see REQ-4 of [RFC6888]).
+Service Providers may want to enforce policies in order to limit the usage of the AFTR resources on a per-subscriber basis for fairness of resource usage (see REQ-4 of [RFC6888]).
 These policies are used for dimensioning purposes and also to ensure that AFTR resources are not exhausted.
-To that aim, a subscriber should be identified by the AFTR based upon the IPv6 prefix assigned to the corresponding CPE, and not according to the derived B4's IPv6 address.
-Also, whenever the B4's IPv6 address, enforcing policies based on this address doesn't resolve stale mappings hanging around in the system, consuming not only system resources, but also reducing the available quota of resources per subscriber.
+If the derived B4's IPv6 address can change, resource tracking using that address will give incomplete results.
+Also, whenever the B4's IPv6 address changes, enforcing policies based on this address doesn't resolve stale mappings hanging around in the system, consuming not only system resources, but also reducing the available quota of resources per subscriber.
 Clearing those mappings can be envisaged, but that will cause a lot of churn in the AFTR and could be disruptive to existing connections, which is not desirable.